 The Lemp Brewery complex had endured a period of semi-abandonment in the 1980's following the departure of the International Shoe Company.
 Before it was sold again around 1992, numerous un-sanctioned parties were known to have been held in vacant portions of the sprawling complex.
 Up until around 2010, adventurous persons could (allegedly) still find their way inside - with varying degrees of difficulty, or lack thereof.
 Once the haunted house moved in (along with several other notable tenants circa ~2010), however, everything changed.
 Security upgrades on-site which were afforded by the obvious success of said paranormal attraction included things like night vision cameras, motion sensors, new locks and even new doors altogether.
 Additionally: the new maintenance guy knows what he is doing, the current tenants do not tolerate shenanigans or suffer fools and the owners themselves have always been notoriously difficult and hostile.
 I have stories I could tell..
 Suffice to say: If you didn't find a way in before, you done missed out because it's too late now.
 The only way in now is with permission.

-In the case of my comrades and I, we were fortunate to have seized the opportunity to explore Lemp* during the final years in which it still something you could actually sneak into.
+In the case of my comrades and I, we were fortunate to have seized the opportunity to explore Lemp* during the final years in which it was still something you could actually sneak into.
 As such, most of the photos below are from 2010 and earlier and this can be verified by certain visible details.
 The primary exceptions to this rule are various exterior photos because I was/am often prone to shooting exteriors if I happened to be with camera in the neighborhood.
 The reason for that should be obvious if you've ever seen this place.

 Fueled by our own diligent obsession; a carefully executed, long-term, and thoroughly hands-on exploration and documentation of the Lemp Brewery and cave was embarked upon by a select group of very daring and handsome individuals* the results of which are only now seeing the light of day.